plusserver/docs/content/en/compute/pluscloudopen/introduction/resources/storage/_index.md

 ## Local SSD Storage

 {{% alert title="Note" color="info" %}}
-pluscloud open will soon offer a local storage option.
+pluscloud open will soon offer the Local SSD Storage option.
 {{% /alert %}}

+Standard shared storage based on Ceph has a balanced performance profile that is not suitable for all use cases.
+In particular, Etcd and transactional databases such as Postgres are known to have performance issues here.

+pluscloud open offers Local SSD Storage as an option for storing data on instances.
+Local SSD Storage is non-shared storage that is physically attached to the instance and provides high input/output operations per second (IOPS) and low latency.
+It is ideal for applications that require high performance and low latency.

+Local SSD Storage is ideal for volatile or temporary workloads such as caches.
+Also good candidates for Local SSD Storage are highly automated replicated databases or key-value stores such as Patroni or Etcd, which have automatic replication and failover built into the software stack.

 {{% alert title="Note" color="warning" %}}
-Keep in mind that local storage is not replicated, so it's important to ensure data backups are regularly performed.
+Local SSD Storage shares the same lifecylce as the VM instance.
+If the VM is deleted or crashes the Local SSD storage data will be lost as well.
+What's more, your VMs cannot be resized or live-migrated to another hypervisor in case of a hypervisor maintenance.
+In the event of a hardware failure your Local SSD data could be completely lost.
+Even if there is no disk failure, there will be regular disk downtime.
 {{% /alert %}}

-pluscloud open offers Local SSD Storage as an option for storing data on instances.
-Local SSD Storage is non-shared storage that is physically attached to the instance and provides high input/output operations per second (iops) and low latency.
-It is ideal for applications that require high-performance and low latency.

-However, Local SSD Storage has some caveats.
-It is limited to the size of the instance and cannot be resized.
-It also shares the same lifecylce as the VM instance.
-If the VM is deleted or crashes the Local SSD storage data will be lost as well.
-What's more, your VMs cannot be live-migrated to another hypervisor in case of a hypervisor maintenance.
-In the event of a hardware failure your Local SSD data might me lost completely.

-Therefore, it is recommended to use Local SSD Storage only for volatile or temporary workloads like caches.
-Also good candidates for Local SSD Storage are highly-automated replicated databases or key-value-stores like Patroni or Etcd that have automatic replication and failover built into the software stack.
+See [reference](../../../reference/local-storage/) to learn how to use Local SSD Storage.

 ## Object Storage